THE INFO BELOW WAS FROM OUR 2018 SUMMER CAMP.

 - 3D modelling and 3D printing

-All of our projects are designed to go with our unofficial "Harry Potter" theme this summer, so we'll be creating many whimsical and magical objects.
-Not a Potter fan?
-Don't fret, we still think you'll enjoy our varied range of hands on projects.
-We'll be making a mix of functional props, custom wearables, soft toys, artwork, and even an edible treat which will be sculpted, molded and cast from scratch!
+We'll be making a mix of functional props and objects, custom wearables, soft toys, artwork, and sculptural creations.
 Projects are open to modifications based on the student's interest.
-Our end goal is to teach how a tool works and help you make something awesome with it.
+Our end goal is to teach how a tool or process works and help you make something awesome with your knewly learned skills!

-Take a look at the projects we have planned below:
+Take a look at the projects we have planned :

 ...AND THAT'S NOT ALL FOLKS!